kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 The Privacy column in the scorecard rates each model based on how it handles user data.
 The criteria are:

-- 1 Circle: User data is used to train models.
+- 1 circle: User data is used to train models.
 No data retention period specified.
-- 2 Circles: User data is not used to train models.
+- 2 circles: User data is not used to train models.
 No data retention period specified.
-- 3 Circles: User data is not used to train models.
+- 3 circles: User data is not used to train models.
 Data retained for more than 30 days before deletion.
-- 4 Circles: User data is not used to train models.
+- 4 circles: User data is not used to train models.
 Data retained for 30 days or less before deletion.